 This paper demonstrates response surface methods (RSM) that build on subject-matter knowledge to objectively fine-tune processes to a sweet spot where all specifications are met.
 The RSM tools for design and analysis of experiments is illustrated by a case study on process improvement for a pressure-sensitive adhesive (PSA) .

 This paper illustrates the use of design of experiments (DOE) and split-plot design to quickly and effectively determine the factor settings that maximize amplification in a polymerase chain reaction (PCR) experiment.
-As presented at the 2005 ASQ World Congress.

 An innovative blend of hardware, software and the right training in statistical know-how supercharges research automation.
-This article was published online by Quality Digest.
-This article was originally published in ADVANCE for Medical Laboratory Professionals.

 We can improve experimentation results by studying organizations that have experienced both frustrations due to poor experimentation methodology and satisfaction from successful applications.
 This paper identifies eight factors essential to successful experimentation.
 A solid understanding of these key factors is the foundation to a successful design of experiments program.

 This article explains why standard factorial designs (one array) offer a cost-effective alternative to parameter designs (two array) made popular by Taguchi.
 It then discusses advanced tools for robust design that involve application of response surface methods (RSM) and measurement of propagation of error (POE).
-Requires login to view.